awong234/r-halodotapi/README.md

 Identity Tokens \> General Use Identity Tokens and click “Create General Use Identity”

-The default Halodotapi version currently defaults to `r halodotapi:::pkgenv$latest_supported_version`.
-You may set other versions to be used – noting that they may not be supported – using:
+The default Halodotapi version currently defaults to 0.3.9.
+You may set other versions to be used – noting that they may not be supported –
+using:

 ``` r
 options(halodotapi.default_version = 'x.x.x')